dechamps/ASIO401/CONFIGURATION.md

 will reduce latency but will increase the likelihood of glitches/discontinuities (buffer overflow/underrun) if the audio pipeline is not fast enough.

+Reads and writes to the QA401 happen once per buffer length, and the maximum queue size of the QA401 is 1024 samples.
+For this reason, a buffer size of 1024 samples or more is unlikely to work well, as the record queue would not be drained in time to avoid buffer overflow.

 Note that some host applications might already provide a user-controlled buffer size setting; in this case, there should be no need to use this option.
 It is useful only when the application does not provide a way to customize the buffer